aurimas12/app/README.md

 Give credit here.

 - This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on
 - Many thanks to...

 ## Contact